Media Convergence: Types, Advantages, Examples, and Career Opportunities

 Cultural Convergence

 This concept of media convergence occurs when two or more cultures adopt each other’s traits and become more alike.
-Those Increasing similarities between cultures are not limited to beliefs of consumer brands and media.
+Those increasing similarities between cultures are not limited to beliefs of consumer brands and media.
 Some of the major forms of cultural media convergence are:

-3C’s of Media Convergence
+Examples of Media Convergence

 Disadvantages of Media Convergence